 Salt marsh at Menuncatuck

-I am a historian at Williams College, located in ancestral and unceded homelands of the Stockbridge-Munsee Mohican Community.
+I am a historian at Williams College, located in the homelands of the Stockbridge-Munsee Mohican Community.

 My scholarship, teaching, and public humanities work is grounded in the Native Northeast, and shaped by communities’ continuous commitments to care for cultural heritage, knowledge, and lands and waters.
 My work also reckons with the impacts of colonization, and the strategies Indigenous people and sovereign nations have long used to resist erasure and dispossession.